LukeSutor/AI-Days-Hackathon-2024/README.md

 ### Environment Variables

-Configure any API keys (e.g., for AI or mapping services) in a `.env` file for both the Flask and React applications.
+There are two required environment variables shown in ```/backend/.env.template```
+Please fill these values with your IBM API Key and IBM Project ID and save them in a ```.env``` file inside of ```/backend```
+Here are the instructions for getting your own access keys: https://ibm.ent.box.com/s/4l0atwnkb2xzw54d9eyflm77pf9sdsc9

 ## Usage